 Compare large holiday park operator prices

-The best way to start pricing something is often to check out the offers that are already out there and compare like for like, as well as comparing against different price ranges.
+The best way to start pricing something is often to check out the offers that are already out there and compare similar caravans as well as comparing against different price ranges.
 When you take a look at larger holiday park operators, you’ll see that many of them set their prices quite high.
 When you set your prices, you’ll want to lower the cost.
 People expect to benefit from lower prices when they rent direct from the owner, especially if renting from park operators means getting a variety of extras that you might not provide.

 Speak to other caravan owners

-There is such a thing as too cheap
+There is such a thing as “too cheap”

 When you’re pricing for your caravan rental, remember that you can price too cheaply.
 Cheap pricing might get you more bookings, but it could end up being a big mistake.
-If you price too lowly, you might not be able to cover your running costs.
+If you price too low, you might not be able to cover your running costs.
 If your caravan is costing you more to run than you’re bringing in, there’s not much point in renting it out.